saddington/yen-handbook/README.md

 - 3 letters in our domain name, 3 operating virtues, the "3 E's" that make up a `yenizen`... easy to remember too.

+### `#LATEJAR`

+You will be billed $10 per minute anytime you're late for a team meeting / customer meeting.
+We'll donate all proceeds to charity every quarter.

+- Dec 31 — John — $30